mayur-said/Implementation-of-KNN-using-MapReduce/README.md

  To implement KNN using MapReduce, we have used the mrjob library in python. mrjob is one of the easiest ways to write python programs that run on Hadoop.

  ## Steps to run this project
  1. Run the code in the jupyter notebook to pre-process the data.
-After pre-processing the dataset, the code in the notebook will divide the dataset into three parts: training, validation, and testing, and save them to the working directories as CSV files.
+After pre-processing the dataset, the code in the notebook will divide the dataset into three parts: training, validation, and testing, and save them to the working directory as CSV files.
  2. Run the knn_runner_script.py using the command "python knn_runner_script.py -r local --minmax ./minmax.txt --Max_K 10 --test ./test.csv ./train.csv".
  3. After running the above script, we will get the accuracy, precision, and recall for each k value from 1 to Max_K.